Te Pūkenga

+In early December 2023, the incoming National-led coalition government confirmed it would be dissolving Te Pūkenga and replacing the mega polytechnic with eight to ten institutions.

+In July 2025, it was confirmed that Te Pūkenga would be replaced with 10 stand-alone polytechnics from 1 January 2026, and that Te Pūkenga would continue operating for another year until its disestablishment on 31 December 2026.

 Organisational description

 Te Pūkenga has almost 13,000 staff, 240,000 students, and assets worth NZ$2 billion.
-The student body includes those studying at New Zealand's 16 ITPs, and various apprentice and industry training programmes.
-Since mid-August 2022, the national polytechnic is led by Acting CEO Peter Winder.
+The student body includes those studying at New Zealand's 16 ITPs, and nine apprentice and industry training programmes.
+The national polytechnic is led by Gus Gilmore.

 Te Pūkenga's legislative framework is the Education (Vocational Education and Training Reform) Amendment Act 2020.
 This bill amended the Education Act 1989 and repealed the Industry Training and Apprenticeships Act 1992 to create a unified and cohesive vocational education and training system.
 The bill passed its third reading on 19 February 2020 and received royal assent on 24 February 2020.

 History

 Background

 Chris Hipkins, the Minister of Education, announced in February 2018 that the education sector—from preschool to tertiary—was up for review.
 The details were outlined in a cabinet paper and this included "a programme of change for the institute of technology and polytechnic (ITP) subsector and for vocational education more generally".
 After consultation with the education sector, Hipkins released a proposal in February 2019 that went much further than the options discussed in consultation, with all 16 ITPs to merge into one organisation.